jenkinsci/vsts-cd-plugin/README.md

 # Announcement
+The use of this plugin is now **deprecated**.
 The functionality of this plugin has been moved to [TFS plugin](https://github.com/jenkinsci/tfs-plugin) with enhanced functionality.
-The use of this plugin is now **deprecated**.
-The repository will also be passively monitored.
+(The repository will also be passively monitored.)

 ## Visual Studio Team Services Continuous Deployment